Anticipatory grief: Stages and emotional processes

 The five stages model of grief – denial, anger, bargaining, depression, and acceptance, as proposed by Elisabeth Kübler-Ross – describes the process people undergo after learning of their own diagnosis of terminal illness.
 Anxiety, dread, guilt, helplessness, hopelessness, and feelings of being overwhelmed are also common.
-However, anticipatory grief is not simply normal grief begun earlier.
+Anger is found to be experienced in anticipatory grief at higher level, as part of the emotional dysregulation, caused by struggles and stress prior loss.